guillermooo/sublime-undocs/source/extensibility/packages.rst

-If two packages with the same name exist in both :file:`{Installed Packages}` and :file:`{Shipped Packages}`, the one in :file:`{Installed Packages}` will take precedence and the other is will be ignored.
+If two packages with the same name exist in both :file:`{Installed Packages}` and :file:`{Shipped Packages}`, the one in :file:`{Installed Packages}` will be used and the other ignored.

 Any files in :file:`{Packages}` take precedence over their counterpart files in a ``.sublime-package`` package